poloclub/revamp/README.md

 A differentiable renderer allows optimization of the underlying 3D scene parameters by obtaining useful gradients of the rendering process.
 In this project, a rendered image of a scene is passed to the victim model (image classifier / object detector).
 Next, the model's loss is backpropogated through the differentiable renderer to the scene parameters, _e.g._, object texture, object vertex positions, lighting, _etc._.
 Finally, the chosen scene parameter is iteratively perturbed to fool the model and the scene is re-rendered until the attack succeeds.

-## How is this project structured?
+## How should this project be used?
 This project uses configurable scenarios that can be used to create experiments for a variety of studies.
-At the highest level, a scenario generally consists of a 3D scene, an attackable parameter, an attack success metric, and a victim model.
+At the highest level, a scenario generally consists of a 3D scene, an attackable parameter, render settings, and a victim model.

-For example, one scenario uses a "cube scene" consisting of a single cube and some lights.
-The attackable parameter is the cube texture.
+For example, one scenario uses a "cube scene" consisting of a single cube mesh and some lights.
+The attackable parameter is the cube's texture in bitmap format.
+The victim model is a 2-stage object detector (faster-rcnn).
+The rendering settings specify that the scene be rendered 48 different sensor positions during the attack.

 `make scenario configs`